fuzziqersoftware/cyclone/README.md

 Patterns may be given here; all series that match the pattern will be deleted.
 Entire directory trees can also be deleted by providing a pattern ending in `.**` (this is a special case and does not work in other places or other commands).

+If you use patterns in delete commands, Cyclone will have to scan part of the write buffer to execute these commands.
+If the write buffer is long and you use a wildcard or other pattern token near the root level, this could take a while, and will block other queries.

 This command does not return until the changes are committed to disk, even if write buffering is used.

 #### rename_series